-Washington DC is a crossroads of international culture, DC delights travellers with diverse people, global cuisine and an engaging diplomatic scene.
-Historic neighbourhoods, intriguing theatre and powerful only-in-DC moments await history lovers. travellers discover a vibrant, welcoming city with lively nightlife, evocative theatre and art and a spirit of activism.
+Washington DC is a crossroads of international culture, DC delights travelers with diverse people, global cuisine and an engaging diplomatic scene.
+Historic neighborhoods, intriguing theatre and powerful only-in-DC moments await history lovers.
+Travelers discover a vibrant, welcoming city with lively nightlife, evocative theatre and art and a spirit of activism.
 Washington, DC’s theatre and nightlife scene is surprising and sophisticated – from world-premiere plays at the Kennedy Center and Shakespeare Theatre Company to the edgy productions at Woolly Mammoth and Studio Theatre.
 The music scene lights up at venues around town

 Celebrity chefs and home-grown talents take the helm at DC’s restaurants.
 Discover the local flavors of the Chesapeake Bay, mingle with politicos in power dining hotspots and taste the international influences that give DC restaurants their unique character.
 Known for its power lunches and elegant State dinners, DC has established a strong presence in culinary circles.

 If you’re eager to mingle with the media, spot a Senator or rub elbows with a Representative, acquaint yourself with DC’s power dining spots.
 The Palm – Washington DC after a brief summer hiatus, The Palm is back with a newly appointed renovation that has enlarged the bar, expanded the dining area, and completely transformed the kitchen to allow our chefs to provide guests with even more culinary creativity.
 The Palm…The Classic American Steak House is renowned for its USDA prime aged steaks, jumbo Nova Scotia lobsters, Italian dishes, the freshest of seafood, warm smiles, outstanding service and an atmosphere like nowhere else.